yunurock/DevOps/Docker_Volume.md

 A Docker Volume is a storage mechanism provided by Docker that allows data to **persist even after a container is stopped or deleted**.

-By default, any data created inside a container is stored in the container's writable layer.
-Since containers are **ephemeral (temporary)**, this data is lost when the container is removed.

 Docker Volumes solve this problem by storing data **outside the container's filesystem**, allowing it to persist independently of the container.

 ## Key Points